MRX8024/motors-sync/wiki/EN.md

 SYNC_MOTORS_CALIBRATE [PEAK_POINT=<value>] [REPEATS=<value>]
 ```
 By default, the calibration will perform 10 iterations of
-increasing/decreasing magnitude in the range from ~0 to 50K.
-After it is
+increasing/decreasing magnitude in the range from `~0` to
-completed, you will see in the terminal the path to the graphic image, as
+`rotation_distance * 1250`.
+After it is completed, you will see in the
+terminal the path to the graphic image, as well as the model.
+Open the
-well as the model.
-Open the file and see something like the following -
+file and see something like the following -

 ![](/wiki/pictures/img_1.png)